-- (2) Describe its structure and composition; - (3) Discuss the degree to which it represents the industry in question; - (4) Describe the role, if any, foreign membership plays in its affairs; - (5) Provide a resume for the project director and professional personnel; and - (6) Project the amount of time each professional will devote to the project. - g.
+(2) Describe its structure and composition;

+(3) Discuss the degree to which it represents the industry in question;

+(4) Describe the role, if any, foreign membership plays in its affairs;

+(5) Provide a resume for the project director and professional personnel who plan to participate in project activities; and g.
 Evidence of Support from U.S. Firms Interested in Participating h.
 Use of ITA Emblem